notvcto/zero/README.md

 **Phase 2 — Dataset construction.** First scraping attempt (CTFtime + HTB) produced 1,735 raw entries, 898 of which contained LLM honeypot injections embedded in CTFtime writeups.
 CTFtime is no longer a source.
-The pipeline now scrapes GitHub repos tagged `topic:ctf-writeups`, sorted by stars — structured markdown, no honeypots, quality-signaled.
+The pipeline now scrapes GitHub repos tagged `topic:ctf-writeups`, sorted by stars.
+Structured markdown, no honeypots, quality-signaled.
 Overnight run in progress.

 **[Phase 2: the scraper lied →](https://notvc.to/blog/zero-phase2-the-scraper-lied)**